stephanie-K/practitioner-stories/who-we-are.md

 ## Stéphanie Krus

 She works for Scottish Enterprise as a service designer.
 She came to Scotland 16 years ago.
 Her background is in teaching and computing initially.
-She studied UX design online but never really studied service sesign as such, She has learned by doing on the job in previous roles in a council and at the Ministry of Justice.
+She never really studied service design as such, but has learned by doing, in previous roles, in a council and at the Ministry of Justice.

 <p><image src="/practitioner-stories/images/photoSK.png"  width="200" height="200" style="vertical-align:middle; border-radius: 100%" alt="profile photo for Stéphanie"></image></p>